la2050/challenge/_2021/learn/global-arts-corporation.md

   growing, and how many attendees we can project to see the following year.
 Our long-term goal for measuring success will also include gathering statistics on the attendees effectiveness in their classrooms.
-Approximately how many people will be directly impacted by this proposal?: '500' Approximately how many people will be indirectly impacted by this proposal?: '100000' Please describe the broader impact of your proposal.: >- We will establish an accessible, long-term PD program with the goal of improving the academic lives of the teachers and students of LAUSD.
+Approximately how many people will be directly impacted by this project, program, or initiative?: '500' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '100000' Describe how Los Angeles County will be different if your work is successful.: >- We will establish an accessible, long-term PD program with the goal of improving the academic lives of the teachers and students of LAUSD.
 LAUSD is the 2nd largest school district in the nation, with 35,000 teachers and an